Old Rag is the toughest but the most rewarding hike in Shenandoah National Park. Some people say it’s the best hike in the mid-Atlantic region.

 In between the rock scrambling sections, enjoy the views over Shenandoah.
 Or find a spot at an overlook and have a snack or picnic lunch.

-Hiking Down from Old Rag
+The Return Hike from Old Rag

 From the Old Rag Summit, follow the Saddle Trail downhill.
 Stay to your right to follow the Weakley Hollow Fire Road.
 This part seems to last forever.
 For miles you will hike on a gradual descent through the forest.
 The views do not change very much.
 For kids, this part is torture.
 Tyler and Kara hated this section.